prof. Stefaan De Smedt (PhD)

 Dr. S.C.
 De Smedt is/has been a member of a number of Belgian and (non-)European scientific expert panels, like the panel of ‘pharmaceutical sciences and protein chemistry’ of the Flemish Fund for Scientific Research (FWO), the panel of US-Israel Binational Science Foundation, the panel of Health and Health Services Research Fund of Hong Kong, the expert panel of the Academy of Finland, the expert panel of the Agence Nationale de la Recherche.
 Since 2004, dr. De Smedt serves as the European Associate Editor of the Journal of Controlled Release; In 2015 he became Editor of JCR.
 Since 2012 he is one of the key organizers of the European Symposium of Controlled Drug Delivery.

-- prof. Katrien Remaut - principal investigator, assistant professor
+- prof. Katrien Remaut (PhD) - principal investigator, associate professor

-- prof. Koen Raemdonck - principal investigator, assistant professor
+- prof. Koen Raemdonck (PhD) - principal investigator, full professor

 - dr. Ine Lentacker (PhD) - principal investigator, senior researcher

-- dr. Rein Verbeke (PhD) - post-doctoral researcher
+- dr. Rein Verbeke (PhD) - FWO post-doctoral fellow

 - Yanou Engelen - doctoral fellow